yixia/VParser/README.md

 VParser
 =======

-A powerful parse video real url from video website library for Android
+A powerful Android library to sniff the real video URL from video sites.

 License